OSU provides a number of tools to serve our students. Register for classes, update your address, order transcripts, and more using MyOSU.

 Are you a veteran?
 If so you should check out the numerous services that OSU provides to our veteran students.

-The “Online Services” is the medium by which you will conduct much of your business with the university.
-From the student online services you may add/drop/withdraw courses, update your current mailing address, view unofficial transcripts, order official transcripts, view & pay your bill, and review financial aid information.
-For a detailed tour of Online Services view the Online Services Login & Menu Tour video tutorial.
+MyOSU permit you to conduct much of your business with the university.
+From MyOSU you may add/drop/withdraw courses, update your current mailing address, view unofficial transcripts, order official transcripts, view and pay your bills, and review financial aid information.

 Admitted students are eligible for an ONID account, but the account only remains active if the student enrolls for their term of admission.
 Registered students, employees, faculty, emeriti, COCC dual enrolled students, and OSU Associates (to learn more about this status visit the visit the ID Center website) are all eligible for an ONID account as long as their association with the university remains active.

 Open the ONID page, choose "Login To ONID" and enter your ONID username and password when prompted.